al-broco/bare-bones-digest/README.md

 ### Implementing HTTP Digest authentication

-Here is an example of hoe to make a request and respond to a Digest challenge:
+Here is an example of how to make a request and respond to a Digest
+challenge:
 ```
 // Step 1.
 Create the connection
 URL url = new URL("http://httpbin.org/digest-auth/auth/user/passwd");